beedawn/pythonOCR/readme.md

 # pythonOCR

-This script will take a PDF file and turn it into raw text using TesseractOCR.
+This script will take a PDF file and turn it into raw text using OpenCV and TesseractOCR.
+The application chunks the PDF processing into 10 images at a time, to avoid memory overflow issues on machines with limited memory.

 # Installation: